The Chariton Collector: A decade of success

 From the first issue the general public greeted The Chariton Collector with eagerness, all of the initial printing of 1,250 magazines selling out within a few weeks time.
 A change in leadership took place in Fall, 1982 as Mrs. Mary Grossnickle took over the renamed "Local and State History" class from the departing Mrs. Trowbridge.
-Operated on a non-profit basis, any proceeds from sales of Collector issues were used to fund the next issues printing as well as purchase supplies needed to fulfill the classes primary mission of recording and cataloging oral histories.
+Operated on a non-profit basis, any proceeds from sales of Collector issues were used to fund the next issue's printing as well as purchase supplies needed to fulfill the class's primary mission of recording and cataloging oral histories.
 Over a ten-year period a total of eighteen issues, comprising over 150 stories were published.
 Little-known or forgotten tales from the whimsical to the gruesome found their way into the pages of the Collector.
 A typical issue might include the famous, like author Lester Dent and circus impresario William Preston Hall, or the unknown like local basket weavers and former residents of a coal mining camp.